-My first role as a project lead was a complex organization redesign within a government agency.
-During our current-state analysis, we classified a series of job roles as supportive roles, when they were, in fact, core mission functions.
-The mistake affected only a few of the roles we were analyzing, and we immediately corrected the problem when the client pointed it out.
+In my first role as a project leader, we made a mistake early in our data analysis phase.
+We immediately corrected it when the client pointed it out.
 Two weeks later, when the head of the affected department called me in for an early morning meeting, the data errors weren’t even on my mind.

 I arrived for the meeting prepared for a typical status update.
 Without preamble, the client (a retired Army colonel) looked me in the eye and asked, “So, are you stupid, or just arrogant?”